l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 author_profile: true
 ---

+## **September 2023**

+- I am honoured to be judge of the [SpawnFest 2023 competition](https://spawnfest.org/), where teams code for 48 h the best BEAM-based apps they can.

 ## **December 2022**

 - I am honored to be a program commitee member of the [Code BEAM Lite Stockholm](https://codebeamstockholm.com/).